 "The CT caught it in time before he experienced any cognitive deficits," said Kristina.
 "Dr. Villar was amazing.
 He did a fantastic job hiding Dylan’s surgery in the part in his hair."

-Kristina is appreciative of the great care he received and how “super friendly” all the nurses are, noting Michelle and Grant are two nurses who stood out.
-“Grant in the PICU -- Dylan could really relate to him; he was always joking around and made him feel more comfortable,” said Kristina.
+Kristina is appreciative of the great care he received and how "super friendly" all the nurses are, noting Michelle is a nurse who stood out.

 Dylan’s first day back at school with no restrictions on activity was Oct.
 23, but he has made the decision to play basketball and soccer instead of football.